 Colt Officer's Model

 1911 Colt Officer's Model Modified to better Holster in a Inside-the-Pants-Rig

-Chop nearly two inches off the barrel and an inch off the frame of a Colt 1911-A1 and what do you end up with?
-A highly effective, eminently concealable and still accurate Colt officer's model.
+Chop nearly two-inches off the barrel and an inch off the frame of a Colt 1911-A1 and what do you end up with?
+A highly effective, eminently concealable yet still accurate Colt officer's model.

 By Joe Gorman

 Is it good enough to take a brand new 1911 Colt Officer's model out of its box and immediately holster it in a inside-the-pants-rig and forget your troubles?
 Doubtful.
 Don't get me wrong.
 The Colt Officer's model is excellent in terms of reliability and accuracy.
 But it can be improved upon.
 And us pistoleros are known for tinkering.

 It's no secret pistoleros are fickle perfectionists.
 Most of us spend hundreds of dollars customizing a pistol just the way we want it only to trade it off for some virgin canvas of a new handgun in a moment of melancholy.
 I confess to said transgression.
 I've let pistols go that I still kick myself for today.
 And if you've done similar trading, it's no secret that custom gun work doesn't pay at the dealers show room when you go to trade it in.
 So what if we could make a decision as to what had to be changed about the Officer's to make it perfect for the mission planned for it and still maintain afford ability?
 That involves planning and assessment and finding a likely candidate for modifying.